 The winter months of June to September offer the best conditions for surfing, kitesurfing, and kiteboarding.
 The swell pushed by storms between Cape Town and the Antarctic has surfing pros from all over the world heading here to test their skills.
 But beginners or intermediate surfers will find suitable consistent waves at popular surf spots like Muizenberg.
 Surfing is yet another fun thing to do in Cape Town in winter.

 Book a surf lesson at this surf school, which can also help advanced surfers hone their skills.
 Includes board and wet suit hire, pick up and drop off and takes you to the beach with the best conditions on the day.
-Click here for the Stoke Surf Lesson.
+The Stoke Surf Lesson.

 Fishing expeditions